Socialsuite

 Energetic & Bold

-A yellow-gold background paired with teal accents created energy and optimism — but risked feeling too playful for enterprise audiences.
+Yellow-gold with teal accents: energy and optimism, but risked feeling too playful for enterprise.

 Direction B